BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 };
 ```

-`TODO: draw the FSA diagram based on the following code.
-Take a screenshot or picture (s5)`
+`TODO: draw the FSA diagram based on the IDAutomaton code.
+This diagram should correspond to the code in a similar way that the other code/diagram pairs did.
+Each function should have a state and each branch (if, else if, else) should have a transition to a new state.
+Take a screenshot or picture (screenshot name: s5)`

 Hint 1: There is a self loop.